rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## Connolly confirms intention to run for presidency
+## Connolly launches Áras bid, hopes to 'empower' people

 date: 2025-07-16, from: RTÉ News

-Independent TD Catherine Connolly has declared her intention to run in the presidential election.
+Independent TD for Galway West Catherine Connolly has completed the launch of her bid for the presidency at a press conference outside Leinster House this lunchtime, saying she hopes to "empower people to find their own voices".

 <br>